Skparab1/js-url-shortener/README.md

 - auto refresh (if you click the back button it goest back to and stays on the page, and it it stays for more than 3 second it will automatically refresh and redirect)
 - password site access
   - for password enabled redirects, user will be prompted to enter password
-  - alternate authentication - for you to be able to access all the redirects without the passwords
+  - alternate authentication - for you to be able to access all the redirects without the passwords to each one
-  -
+  - modify username and password in csv file

 ### This should ideally be hosted on GitHub pages sites with subpages named "r" or "redirect"
 - It's hosted like this on my GitHub pages